29 December 2011 ~ 7 Comments

 Dear reader,

 On January 1st I wrote a post titled 7 ways to love yourself more in 2011.
-I didn’t have any specific new year’s resolutions but rather ongoing aspirations like learning to trust my intuition, to keep enjoying and exploring sex, to be financially astute etc., things that contribute to loving myself more.
+I didn’t have any specific new year’s resolutions but rather ongoing aspirations like learning to trust my intuition, to keep enjoying and exploring my sexuality, to be financially astute etc., things that contribute to loving myself more.
 And loved I have.
 I hope you have too?

 Love, like revolution, is radical change.
 It spins you around your own axis until you have no choice but to observe it, to claim it, to live in the middle of a panoramic vista of existence.
 Everything…Love is everything.
 The Chinese philosopher Confucius is to have said, “To love a thing means wanting it to live”.
 And I learnt that I want to live.
 I want Africa to live.
 I want humanity to live.